quii/learn-go-with-tests/command-line.md

 ## Write the test first

-Inside `CLI_test.go` (in the root of the project, not inside `cmd`)

 We know we need to make something called `CLI` which will allow us to `Play` poker.
 It'll need to read user input and then record wins to a `PlayerStore`.

-Before we jump too far ahead though, let's just write a test to check it integrates with the `PlayerStore` how we'd like
+Before we jump too far ahead though, let's just write a test to check it integrates with the `PlayerStore` how we'd like.

+Inside `CLI_test.go` (in the root of the project, not inside `cmd`)

 ```go
 func TestCLI(t *testing.T) {